eatdust/wipistepper/README.md

 wipidrive.py).

-NB: If you want to be able to reach high clock frequencies using the
-    RPI pulse width modulator, you must connect the clock on pin 1 (BCM_GPIO 18)
+NB: If you want to be able to reach high clock frequencies using the RPI pulse width modulator, you must connect the clock on pin 1 (BCM_GPIO 18)

 ```python
 defStates = {'enable':wp.LOW,'clock':wp.LOW,'direction':wp.LOW}
 ```

-defines a dictionary, *defStates*, encoding the initial voltages sent to the 'enable', 'clock' and 'direction' wires.
+defines a dictionary, *defStates*, encoding the initial voltages sent to the 'enable', 'clock' and 'direction' gates of the driving board.

 Various other hardware settings can be set during the initialization of a driver object: